Code of Student Rights and Responsibilites

 The term "conduct officer" means a university official authorized by the dean of students to recommend consequences for students found to have violated the Code.
 The dean may authorize a conduct officer to serve simultaneously as a conduct advisor and the sole member or one of the members of a hearing authority.
 Nothing shall prevent the dean from authorizing the same conduct officer to recommend consequences in all cases.

 For the definition of "consent" and other terms related to sexual violence, as well as further explanation of University policy, see Op1.02-11 Sex Discrimination and VAWA Offenses Policy and Investigation Procedures.

 The term "consequence" or "educational consequence" refers to the outcomes or terms that a student must fulfill in the event they are found responsible for policy and/or code violations.

 The "dean of students" is that person designated by the university to be responsible for the administration of the Code.

 The term "explosive weapons" means any explosive, incendiary or poison gas bomb or similar device designated or adapted for the purpose of inflicting death, serious physical injury or substantial property damage, or any device designed or adapted for delivering or shooting such a weapon.

 The term "faculty member" means any person hired by the university to conduct classroom or other learning/teaching activities.

 The term "firearms" means any weapon that is designed or adapted to expel a projectile by the action of an explosive.

 The term "hearing authority" means any person or persons authorized to determine whether a student has violated the Code and to recommend educational consequences.
-The list of conduct bodies includes, but is not limited to, the dean of students, the director of student conduct, the director of residence life Housing and dining services or his/her designee, the residence hall conduct board, the university hearing panel and such other bodies as may from time to time be created under the authority of this document.
+The list of conduct bodies includes, but is not limited to, the dean of students, the director of student conduct, the director of residence life housing and dining services, the Residence Hall Conduct Board, the University Hearing Panel and such other bodies as may from time to time be created under the authority of this document.

 The terms "may" and "should" are used in the permissive sense.